New York City Department of Education: Teachers

-In 1999, uncertified teachers filled an average of 10%, and as many as 27%, of the positions in the public school system.
-Beginning in 2000, after experiments with hiring uncertified teachers to fulfill a massive teacher shortage failed to produce acceptable results, and responding to pressure from the New York State Board of Regents and the No Child Left Behind Act, the DOE instituted a number of innovative programs for teacher recruitment, including the New York City Teaching Fellows, the TOP Scholars Program, and initiatives to bring foreign teachers (primarily from Eastern Europe) to teach in the city's schools.
+Beginning in 2000, the DOE instituted a number of innovative programs for teacher recruitment, including the New York City Teaching Fellows, the TOP Scholars Program, and initiatives to bring foreign teachers (primarily from Eastern Europe) to teach in the city's schools.
 Housing subsidies are in place for experienced teachers who relocate to the city to teach.

 In the course of school reorganizations, some veteran teachers have lost their positions.
 They then enter a pool of substitutes, called the Absent Teacher Reserve.
 On November 19, 2008, the department and the city's teacher union (the United Federation of Teachers), reached an agreement to create financial incentives for principals of new schools to hire ATR teachers and guidance counselors.

 Budget

 The one hundred largest school districts in the nation (by enrollment) spend an average of $14,000 per pupil every year.
 However, census data from 2017 shows that the NYCDOE easily placed first in the list, by spending $25,199.
 Only the Boston Public Schools came close to this figure.

 $3 billion (15.6%) of the budget goes for the 19 percent of those who attend Non City schools.
 This includes $1.09 billion to pre-school special education services and $725.3 million for School-Age non DOE contract special education.
-Another $71 million goes to non public schools such as yeshivas and parochial schools and $1.04 billion is paid for the 70 thousand students attending charter schools.
-"In school year 2012-2013, 241,900 students attended nonpublic schools, 19 percent of the city K-12 total."
+Another $71 million goes to non-public schools such as yeshivas and parochial schools and $1.04 billion is paid for the 70 thousand students attending charter schools.
+"In school year 2012–2013, 241,900 students attended nonpublic schools, 19 percent of the city K-12 total."
 The $1.04B for 70,000 students in charter schools calculates as $14,285; the $71 million for the 241,900 not in public school is less than $400 per student.

 $4.6 billion of the budget pays for pensions and interest on Capital Plan debt.